Analytical Thinking and Critical Thinking

 Critical thinking employs logic and reasoning to come to a conclusion about how best to perceive and interpret information in order to make sound judgments.

-With critical thinking, you make conclusions regarding your unique of the information.
+With critical thinking, you make conclusions regarding your unique perception of the information.
 You look into other pieces of data that could be relevant.
 Then you combine your new information with your existing knowledge of the world in order to make the most accurate assessment.
 Essentially, you reflect upon information in order to form a sound judgment that reconciles scientific evidence with common sense.
 Ultimately, you make reasoned judgments that are logical and well thought out by assessing the evidence that supports a specific theory or conclusion.

 Steps for Critical Thinking

 Critical thinking involves gathering all relevant information, then evaluating the information to determine how it should be best interpreted.
 You evaluate information by asking questions, assessing value, and making inferences.
-You then formulate ideas and theories based on the .
+You then formulate ideas and theories based on the evaluation.
 You consider outside information rather than sticking strictly with the information presented.
 You then consider alternative possibilities before reaching a well-reasoned conclusion.
 Finally, you test your conclusions in an attempt to verify if evidence supports your conclusions and make your judgment.

 Critical thinking involves: